Skip to Main Content

 To calculate the Social Security tax:

-• Employee’s gross pay x 6.2% = Social Security tax contribution
+• Employee’s FICA taxable wages x 6.2% = Social Security tax contribution

 Medicare tax